endtrastic/joga_mvc_oop/readme.md

-You should definetly read this important readme.md to find out about more of the project that involve joga
+You should definetly read this important readme.md to find out about more of the project that involves joga